 Largemouth bass have, true to their name, large mouths that tend to vacuum up whatever is in front of them.

 Many anglers prefer using artificial lures that imitate natural prey such as smaller fish, crayfish and frogs.

 Bass, which many anglers catch and release for sport, will too often deeply swallow a natural bait like a still-fished nightcrawler.
 The deep hookset can often be fatal for these long-lived fish, which is particularly a loss in smaller waters with relatively few larger bass, like Black Lake.

 Try using small hooks with pieces of earthworm to entice them.
 Once you get a bite from a perch, odds are good that more will follow, since they travel and feed in schools.

 Like many fishing lakes, there also is a population of brown bullhead catfish at Black Lake.

 Black Lake is in Pacific County, in the small port city of Ilwaco near Cape Disappointment State Park.

 The lake lies just north of Ilwaco High School, and access is available through a city park, Black Lake Park.
-The city also has a boat launch on the northeast shore, although it’s nothing to write home about.
+The city also has a boat launch on the northeast shore, which is adequate for dropping in a small boat but nothing to write home about.